rbaihis/timesheet/README.md

 - **Collaboration**: Finally, there’s collaboration.
 When we work together with mutual respect and value each other's ideas, things get done more smoothly, and the team thrives.

-## Slide 3: The Impact of Strong Interpersonal Relationships
+## The Impact of Strong Interpersonal Relationships

 So, what happens when we nail these aspects of interpersonal relationships?
 Well, the impact can be pretty powerful: